Difference Between PRM and CFA

 As far as eligibility is concerned, CFA has a different criterion than PRM.
 If you have a bachelor’s degree or equivalent, you can sit for CFA.
 But this is not the case of PRM.
 There are three possible benchmarks PRM has set for its aspiring students.
-First, if you don’t have a bachelor’s degree, you need to have 4 years of work experience to get an entry.
+First, if you don’t have a bachelor’s degree, you need to have 4 years of work experience to enter.
 Second, if you have a bachelor’s degree, you need 2 years of work experience.
 Third, if you have MBA/CFA/MSF or equivalent qualification, you don’t need to have any work experience; you can get an entry to PRM directly.
 The criteria of PRM allow students of all sorts to get an entry to the PRM course.
 Whereas for CFA, without a bachelor’s degree, you can’t get in.

 |PRM Exam Voucher Bundle||Price|